Michele-Minervini/nielsen-chuang-solutions/README.md

-# Soltutions for Nielsen and Chuang's "Quantum Computation and Quantum Information"
+# Solutions of Nielsen and Chuang's "Quantum Computation and Quantum Information"
 The solutions currently cover some of the chapters.
 This is still a work in progress, and there might be some errors, so corrections are welcome.

 ## Solved exercises